 The high is not a 'why'

 Across extreme endurance sports, athletes often report an unexpected emotional low after completing the goal they worked hard to achieve.
-Some call it post-hike depression.

 Even Everest climbers, who dedicate years to preparation, sometimes describe the summit not as euphoric, but as emotionally flat.